 Failure to maintain the mobile home or site in a reasonable way that is consistent with the rest of the park.

 The Demand for Possession

-Before an eviction case can start, your landlord must give you notice that they want to end the tenancy and wants you to move.
+Before an eviction case can start, the park must give you notice that they want to end the tenancy and want you to move.
 That notice is called a demand for possession.